lucifer5094/lucifer5094/README.md

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized and beautiful yet effective.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers, optimisation and also promising technologies like Blockchain and PWAs.

 <br/>

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on app devlopment
+- 🔭 I’m currently working on web devlopment

-- 🌱 I’m currently learning App dev and web dev
+- 🌱 I’m currently learning web dev

-- ❓ Ask me about anything related to App dev and web dev
+- ❓ Ask me about anything related to App web dev

 - ⚡ Fun fact: I am Ambivert